17 Employee Theft Statistics You Don't Want to Miss in 2023

 8. Only 4% of offenders have a previous criminal record.

-9. Those with a high school diploma and a bachelor’s degree are more prone to commit employee crimes.
+9. Both at a 34% rate, a high school diploma and a bachelor’s degree holder are prone to commit workplace fraud.

 Employee Theft Type